Tunisia entry requirements for Norway passport holders

 Norwegian passport holders can enter Tunisia visa-free for tourism or business stays up to 90 days.
 As of 2026, you simply arrive at Tunis-Carthage or any other entry point and get stamped in — no pre-approval needed.

-Your passport needs to be valid for the entire time you're in Tunisia.
-No minimum validity period beyond your stay is required by Tunisian immigration, but airlines may enforce a 3-month validity rule — check with your carrier before flying.
+Your passport needs to be valid for your entire stay in Tunisia.
+No minimum validity period beyond your departure date is required by Tunisian immigration, but some airlines may enforce a 3-month validity rule — check with your carrier before flying.

 Required